BryanWilhite/Blog/presentation/entry/2016/2016-08-18-using-azure-cdn-with-cors-and-other-tweeted-links.md

 ---json
 {
   "author": "Bryan Wilhite",
-  "content": "Using Azure CDN with CORS [azure.microsoft.com]@camsoper thx!\r\n     Pre-load assets on an Azure CDN endpoint [azure.microsoft.com]@camsoper single-origin scenario:“The CDN will cache the first response and subsequent requests will use the same header.” [...", "inceptDate": "2016-08-18T16:29:53.3272212-07:00", "isPublished": true,
+  "content": "Using Azure CDN with CORS [azure.microsoft.com]@camsoper thx!
+Pre-load assets on an Azure CDN endpoint [azure.microsoft.com]@camsoper single-origin scenario:“The CDN will cache the first response and subsequent requests will use the same header.” [a...", "inceptDate": "2016-08-18T16:29:53.3272212-07:00", "isPublished": true,
   "itemCategory": null,